chrismaltby/gb-studio-site/content/docs/music.md

 14. (E) Square
 15. (F) Sine

-As of GB Studio 1.2.1, GBT Player uses 16 instruments to access pre-determined noise settings - instruments 16 to 32.
+Channel 4 uses 16 instrument options to access pre-determined noise settings.

-Instruments 16 to 23 use Periodic (looped) Noise at various pitches, while instruments 24 to 32 use Pseudorandom noise at various pitches.

-The nicknames and descriptions next to these instruments are not official for GBT Player, they are intended to help identify these noise presets at a glance.
+The nicknames and descriptions next to these instruments are not official for GBT Player, they are intended to help composers identify these noise presets at a glance.

 Periodic Noise: